Policy Updates and Considerations (updated 11/24/2020)

-Additional considerations informing Libraries policies and operations for Fall 2020:
+Additional considerations informing Libraries policies and operations for 2020-2021 academic year:

 The Libraries relies heavily on student workers to maintain operations, and is facing the dual challenge of slow progress with student hiring (possibly exacerbated by an overall smaller-than-normal student worker pool), and scheduling complexities arising from our commitment to honor libraries faculty and staff requests for accommodation or alternative work arrangements.
 We hope to increase student worker capacity in the fall semester in order to improve the turn-around time of digitized and electronic requests.

 To maximize safety for our front-line personnel, plexiglass barriers and floor signs reminding users of the six-foot distancing requirement have been installed.
 Campus custodial partners are prepared to increase cleaning visits to our public spaces.
 Hand sanitizer, sanitizing spray, and wipes are readily available, although we rely on users to remember to wipe chair seats, chair arms, and keyboards before and after each use.
 While our supplies last, we will provide disposable masks at all libraries.

 Although we hope UNL's messaging and social norming around the face covering policy make disposable masks and reminders unnecessary, we will remind users to keep their masks on.
 We hope to spare our front-line staff confrontations with visitors who are unwilling to comply, but have escalation plans that will involve reporting violations of the policy when necessary.
 Unless visitors are endangering safety in other ways, or causing a disturbance or threatening staff or users, we will not call campus police for violations of the face covering policy.